OpenLiberty/liberty-tools-vscode/docs/user-guide.md

 For both Liberty Config Language Server and Eclipse Language Server for Jakarta EE, Liberty Tools for Visual Studio Code will check for the Java versions in the following order:
 1. The [embedded JRE](https://github.com/redhat-developer/vscode-java#java-tooling-jdk) included by [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java).
-  - By default, Liberty Tools installs the latest version of the rehat.java plugin, which contains an embedded JRE higher than Java 17 and therefore no configuration is required.
-However, if using an older version of the redhat.java plugin or using the universal version without the embedded JRE, use `java.jdt.ls.java.home` to specify your new JDK path.
+  - By default, Liberty Tools installs the latest version of the Language Support for Java(TM) by Red Hat plugin.
+The latest version contains an embedded JRE higher than Java 17 and therefore no additional configuration is required.
+However, using an older version of the Language Support for Java(TM) by Red Hat plugin or using the universal version without the embedded JRE causes an issue, use `java.jdt.ls.java.home` to specify your new JDK path.
 2. `JDK_HOME` or `JAVA_HOME` as system environment variables.
 (Note: if both `JDK_HOME` and `JAVA_HOME` are set, `JDK_HOME` will take precedence)

-For the XML Language Server, or LemMinX, Liberty Tools for Visual Studio Code will check for the Java versions in the following order:
+For LemMinX, Liberty Tools for Visual Studio Code will check for the Java versions in the following order:
 1. `xml.java.home` in settings.json
 2. `JDK_HOME` or `JAVA_HOME` as system environment variables.
 (Note: if both `JDK_HOME` and `JAVA_HOME` are set, `JDK_HOME` takes precedence)